Cognitive Behavioral Therapy (CBT) on Long Island

 As mentioned above, CBT is just one of many successful evidence-based treatments for addiction, substance abuse, and similar conditions.
 Other evidence-based treatments include:

-Eye Movement Desensitization Reprocessing (EMDR): EMDR is a relatively recent development in neurological science that has been shown to detach emotional weights from traumatic memories, negative predictions, and other anxiety-producing automatic thoughts.
+Eye Movement Desensitization Reprocessing (EMDR): EMDR is a relatively recent development in neurological science that has been shown to detach negative emotions from traumatic memories, negative predictions, and other social anxiety-producing automatic thoughts.

 Interactive Journaling: This form of active self-reflection helps the recovering addiction sufferer to analyze, review, and revise non-helpful thoughts, feelings, and assumptions.